 Yes.
 Both the QM and the GUU have an arrangement so that 17 year old Freshers are considered temporary members for the week, this means that although you can’t purchase alcohol, you can still attend all the events.
 When Freshers’ Week is over, 17 year olds can become full members of the Unions to attend weekly events.

 Yes.
-All students new to Glasgow University this coming academic year are eligible to buy a Freshers’ Pass and take part in Freshers’ Week events, including postgraduate students, students transferring from Glasgow International College, exchange students and Erasmus students.
+All students new to Glasgow University this coming academic year are eligible to buy a Freshers’ Band and take part in Freshers’ Week events, including postgraduate students, students transferring from Glasgow International College, exchange students and Erasmus students.
 If you are new to Glasgow, Freshers’ Week is for you!

 Yes, but only if you have registered to be a first year student again this year.